MesecevaKci/deepRL_continuous_control/report.md

-# Report
+# Project Continuous Control: Report

+## Goal

-The goal of this project was to train an agent to solve the provided [Unity Reacher] (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+The goal of this project was to train an agent to solve the provided [Unity Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.